-This post corrects that, though I won’t lie: it is so easy to change theme on Ubuntu that not much of a blog post is required to walk you through it 😉.
+This post walks though the steps you can follow to change your GTK theme on Ubuntu — though I won’t lie: it is so easy to change theme on Ubuntu that not much of a blog post is required 😉.

-But just incase you (or someone you know) needs a hand, here follows a simple guide, perfect for beginners or those new to Ubuntu.
+However, just incase you or someone you know needs a hand, here follows a simple guide, perfect for Ubuntu beginners or those new to the distro.

 How to Change Ubuntu Theme

-If you’re reading this tutorial from a machine running Ubuntu 18.04 LTS (or above) then honestly: this walkthrough couldn’t be any easier.
+If you use Ubuntu 18.04 LTS (or above) then this walkthrough couldn’t be any easier.

-To swap, switch or change Ubuntu theme all you need to do is:
+To change Ubuntu theme you need to do is:

 - Install GNOME Tweaks